microsoft/playwright/docs/api.md

 #### page.check(selector, [options])
 - `selector` <[string]> A selector to search for checkbox or radio button to check.
 If there are multiple elements satisfying the selector, the first will be checked.
 - `options` <[Object]>
-  - `waitFor` <[boolean]> Whether to wait for the element to be present in the dom and displayed (for example, no `display:none`), stop moving (for example, wait until css transition finishes) and potentially receive pointer events at the click point (for example, wait until element becomes non-obscured by other elements).
-Defaults to `true`.
+  - `force` <[boolean]> Whether to bypass the actionability checks.
+By default actions wait until the element is:
+    - displayed (for example, no `display:none`),
+    - is not moving (for example, waits until css transition finishes),
+    - receives pointer events at the action point (for example, waits until element becomes non-obscured by other elements).
+    Even if the action is forced, it will wait for the element matching selector to be in DOM.
+Defaults to `false`.
   - `waitUntil` <"commit"|"load"|"domcontentloaded"|"networkidle0"|"networkidle2"|"nowait"> Actions that cause navigations are waiting for those navigations to `commit` by default.
 This behavior can be changed to either wait for another load phase or to omit the waiting altogether using `nowait`:
     - `'commit'` - navigation is committed, new url is displayed in the browser address bar.
     - `'load'` - consider navigation to be finished when the `load` event is fired.